 Reviews the underlying nutritional components and pathophysiology of common human diseases/disorders.
 Focuses on the metabolic disturbances occurring with these diseases.
 Also emphasizes nutrition therapy approaches for the prevention and care of these diseases.
 Topics include nutritional aspects of diabetes, GI diseases, obesity, renal diseases, cardiovascular disease, eating disorders, HIV and severe malnutrition among others.

-explain the underlying nutritional aspects of several common diseases
+- Explain the underlying nutritional aspects of several common diseases

-define a nutrition therapy plan for each of these chronic diseases
+- Define a nutrition therapy plan for each of these chronic diseases

-integrate pathophysiology into their nutrition therapy recommendations
+- Integrate pathophysiology into their nutrition therapy recommendations

-have discuss of prevention theories and guidelines for each of these diseases
+- Discuss prevention theories and guidelines for each of these diseases

-critically evaluate scientific literature dealing with nutritional aspects of selected disease states
+- Critically evaluate scientific literature dealing with nutritional aspects of selected disease states

 Student evaluation based on class participation, exercises, and final exam.